Can you stop being an audiophile?

 Some audiophiles go heavily into vinyl, some stick with files, both are equally relevant audiophile pursuits.
 It's very much a personal journey, finding the sound that best fits your needs.

-If you've only listened to music on free ear buds or a plastic Bluetooth speaker you don't know what you're missing.
-If you're curious and want to get a taste of the audiophile experience but don't have a lot of money start with a set of ELAC Debut B6.2 speakers and an Onkyo TX 8020 stereo receiver.
+If you've only listened to music on free earbuds or a plastic Bluetooth speaker, you don't know what you're missing.
+If you're curious and want to get a taste of the audiophile experience, but don't have a lot of money start with, try a set of ELAC Debut B6.2 speakers and an Onkyo TX 8020 stereo receiver.
 They sound awfully good together, and they may be all you need.

 Monoprice ups sound quality game with a sweet $150 headphone: This comfortable, full-sized M650 is the best-sounding product I've ever heard from the company.